105th Infantry Regiment (United States): World War I

 The 2nd New York was mustered up again for the Border War in 1916, and was thus prepared for when the US Army mobilized for the First World War in April 1917.

 The 2nd New York was redesignated as the 105th Infantry Regiment and was assigned to the 53rd Brigade of the 27th Infantry Division.
 Serving with the 105th in the 53rd Brigade was the 106th Infantry Regiment.
 At the beginning of the war, the 105th had a strength of 2,720 officers and men.
 The regiment shipped out for France in May 1918, and upon arrival, was sent to the East Poperinghe Line with the rest of the 27th Division.
 On 25 July 1918, the 105th rotated into the frontline to relieve elements of the British 6th Division.
 German offensives in the spring of 1918 had penetrated deep into the allied lines, and created salients near Amiens and Hazebrouck.
 On 31 August 1918, the Ypres-Lys Offensive commenced.

 The assault began with the 105th on the left side of the advance (abreast with the 106th Infantry), and fighting continued for a few days until the regiment was relieved by the British 41st Division.
 The Second Somme Offensive began on 24 September 1918 and concluded on 21 October 1918.
 The two regiments of the 53rd Brigade made moderate gains near Guillemont, but were thrown back by a German counterattack.
 It was here, near Ronssoy, that 1LT William B. Turner earned the Medal of Honor.
 On 27 September 1918, 1LT Turner was leading his men in an attack, under terrific artillery and machine-gun fire, after they had become separated from the rest of the company in the darkness.
 He singlehandedly charged enemy machine-gun positions and led his men through three lines of trenches.
 He managed to capture a fourth and final trench-line, but was killed when the Germans counterattacked.
 On 29 September, the 105th attempted to capture a formidable German strongpoint known as "The Knoll," but were stalled by machine-gun fire from elevated German positions.

 On 1 October, the 27th Division was moved to Prémont to serve with the II Corps and lead an assault against on 17 October 1918.

+Interwar period

+The 105th Infantry arrived at the port of New York on 6 March 1919 on the USS Leviathan and was demobilized on 1 April 1919 at Camp Upton, New York.
+Per the terms of the National Defense Act of 1920, the 105th Infantry was reconstituted in the National Guard on 30 December 1920, assigned to the 27th Division, and allotted to the state of New York.
+It was reorganized on 1 June 1921 by redesignation of the 2nd Infantry, New York National Guard (organized 3 August 1919; headquarters organized 3 February 1920 and federally recognized at Troy, New York) as the 105th Infantry.
+The regiment conducted annual summer training most years at Camp Smith, Peekskill, New York, 1921–38.